Biuni/easyMQ/README.md

 # easyMQ
-:curly_loop: A way to use media query easily, cross browsing and faster.
+:checkered_flag: A way to use media query easily, cross browsing and faster.
 Without CSS.

 ## Easy to use
 Add to the HTML element, who want to affect the media query, the attribute